yimingzenmedi/homepage/README.md

 + Balance the images' quality and size to increase access speed.
 + Close the wrap of user info by clicking anywhere else out of the wrap.
 + Some small bugs appearing sometimes on the frount end.
++ Automatically create database tables when start the website for the first time.

 More features are being imagined...